joewilliams007/skyRant/README.md

 # skyRant
-skyRant is an android client for devRant with a focus on animations.
+skyRant is an android client for devRant with a focus on animations and features.

 skyRant is not in any way affiliated with devRant

-not in any way complete!

 ## Features
 | Available 	| Feature 	|